Daikatana (GBC video game): Development

-Daikatana was directed by Takeo Mogi and developed and published by Kemco.
-It was designed to resemble The Legend of Zelda for the Nintendo Entertainment System and The Legend of Zelda: Link's Awakening at John Romero's request.
+Daikatana was directed by Takeo Mogi, a freelance designer, and developed and published by Kemco.
+According to Mogi, a previous game, erroneously identified as a Game Boy Color Quake sidescroller, sold and reviewed poorly, leading to John Romero being dissatisfied and wanting a different direction going into this game.
+It was designed to resemble The Legend of Zelda for the Nintendo Entertainment System and The Legend of Zelda: Link's Awakening at Romero's request, as well as due to a Kemco staffer wanting to make an action RPG in the same vein as The Legend of Zelda.
+Mogi played the PC version of Daikatana in order to get ideas for what to include in this game as well as reading the script of the game provided by Romero.
+Initially, Mogi was planning to draw the kanji incorrectly due to how western depictions of Japan are "often strange to Japanese people," such as mixing up Chinese and Japanese.
+However, this was dropped, as they sought to avoid being embarrassed if it was pointed out in Nintendo's quality assurance.

 It was announced that Kemco would be responsible for publishing the game in the United States.
-It had a set release date of December 17, 1999, but Kemco said it could be pushed back to January or February of 2000.
+It had a set release date of December 17, 1999, but Kemco said it could be pushed back to January or February 2000.
 When informed of the planned release of Daikatana for the Game Boy Color in 2000, IGN staff joked that it would end up coming out before the PC version, which was infamous for delays.
 Other media outlets picked up on this as a story, and Kemco did a press release to clarify that this was not the case.
 Kemco cancelled its North American release due to the negative reception the brand had received, while the Japanese version was distributed as a download for the Nintendo Power peripheral.
 An unreleased version of Daikatana was released by Romero on his website.